 Coal fired power plants are the biggest source of man made CO2 emissions.
 This makes coal energy the single greatest threat facing our climate.

-People across the world are taking on the struggles themselves.
-Across the world environmental activists, students, doctors, church leaders and many more are mobilizing against coal.
-Greenpeace joins these activists in their efforts to save the climate and quit coal.
+As world leaders fail to step up and take the necessary action to stop coal, people across the world are taking on the struggles themselves.
+Across the world environmental activists, students, doctors, church leaders and many more are mobilising against coal.